Skip to Content

 As you get further south, attacks and sightings do rise a little.
 It is a result of warmer water and greater shark-feeding sources.

-Types of Sharks Found in Virginia
+Sharks That Can Be Found in Virginia

-#1 Sandbar Shark
+1. Sandbar Shark

 sandbar shark

-Furthermore, they occasionally swim out to deeper water, about 600 feet deep.
 Virginia Beach is one of the best places to spot young sandbar sharks.

-#2 The Smooth Dogfish Shark
+2. Smooth Dogfish Shark

 These huge sharks have numerous names, including smooth dogfish, smoothhounds, smooth dogs, and dusky smooth dogfish.